 By late June 1869, tension had become particularly high among the French Métis, who felt especially vulnerable and maligned by Canada.
 They found sympathy, support, and guidance in the curé of St. Norbert, Abbé Noël-Joseph Ritchot.

 Born in L’Assomption, Lower Canada, in 1825, Ritchot had been appointed to St. Norbert shortly after his arrival at Red River in 1862.
 A burly man with an impressive beard, he remains a legendary figure among the Métis.

 Canada’s History spoke with Philippe Mailhot about the article he wrote about Abbé Noël-Joseph Ritchot.
 Mailhot explains the role of Ritchot and delves into the legacy of the Red River Resistance and Louis Riel.

 You might also like...

-The original diary was destroyed by fire, but luckily it had been photographed prior to its destruction.
+The original diary was thought to have been destroyed by fire, and thankfully it wasn’t.
 Without it, Father Ritchot’s central role in the negotiations of Métis rights to land and language would have been lost forever.

 Abbé Noël-Joseph Ritchot gave legitimacy to the cause of Louis Riel and the militant Red River Métis, and he was central to Manitoba joining Confederation.

 With the start of a new year, we hope you will help us continue to share fascinating stories about Canada’s past.
 We highlight our nation’s diverse past by telling stories that illuminate the people, places, and events that unite us as Canadians, and by making those stories accessible to everyone through our free online content.